kiankaas/personal-soccer-stats-analysis/README.md

      - **Rain**: Includes any conditions that mention "Rain".
      - **Cloudy**: Includes "Partially cloudy" conditions on cooler days (10°C <= Temperature <= 15°C) , and all "Overcast" conditions.
      - **Sunny**: Includes "Clear" and "Partially cloudy" conditions on warmer days (Temperature > 15°C).
-     - **Brisk**: Used for colder, clear days, including "Clear" conditions with Temperatuer < 15°C, and "Partially cloudy" conditions with Temperatuer < 10°C.
+     - **Brisk**: Used for colder, clear days, including "Clear" conditions with Temperature < 15°C, and "Partially cloudy" conditions with Temperature < 10°C.
 5. Converted the **Goals**, **Assists**, and **Goals+Assists** columns to **integer** data types.

 With these changes, our dataset is now organized, consistent, and ready for analysis.